orizens/orizens.com/src/pages/blog/2015-07-02-web-components-routing-style-with-angular-1-x.md

 Also, reusing this module (or rather, its externalisation web-component identity), becomes seamless and easy.

-If you&#8217;re using ui-router in your project and there are few ui-views in one page, the defintion may become much clearer with this approach:
+If you're using ui-router in your project and there are few ui-views in one page, the defintion may become much clearer with this approach:

 <pre class="lang:default decode:true ">$stateProvider
     .state('home', {